MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 });
 ```

-This will tell ASP.NET Core to map our appsettings structure to an object structure
+This will tell ASP.NET Core to map our appsettings structure to an object structure.

 #### Creating the controller and view